steventroughtonsmith/SafariTabBar/README.md

 This is a simplistic recreation of the classic MobileSafari tab bar on iPad and visionOS.
 It is very unfinished, and **not** intended in any way to be a usable control or library in your apps.
 I'm providing this as illustrative sample code just because it's kinda neat.

+On visionOS, the rollover expansion effect is only possible with the mouse/trackpad cursor in this seed, not eye tracking.

 This code also demonstrates how you might drag a tab out into a new window on iPad, using NSUserActivity.

 ### Issues